 Root Canal Treatment

 Endodontic treatment is necessary when the pulp becomes inflamed or infected.
-During root canal treatment, the inflamed or infected pulp is removed and the inside of the tooth is carefully cleaned and disinfected, then filled.
+During treatment, the inflamed or infected pulp is removed and the inside of the tooth is carefully cleaned and disinfected, then filled.
 Afterwards, the tooth is restored with a crown or filling for protection.
 After restoration, the tooth continues to function like any other tooth.

-Modern root canal treatment is very similar to having a routine filling and usually can be completed in one or two appointments, depending on the condition of your tooth and your personal circumstances.
+Modern treatment is very similar to having a routine filling and usually can be completed in one or two appointments, depending on the condition of your tooth and your personal circumstances.
 You can expect a comfortable experience during and after your appointment.
 With proper care, most teeth that have had root canal treatment can last as long as other natural teeth.